samschott/maestral/docs/background/config_files.rst

     # address may change and is therefore not stored here.
     account_id = dbid:AABP7CC5bpYd8ghjIColDFrMoc9SdhACA4

-    # The keychain to store user credentials.
+    # The keychain to use to store user credentials.
 If "automatic",
     # will be set automatically from available backends when
     # completing the OAuth flow.
+Mus be a fully qualified class name.
     keyring = keyring.backends.macOS.Keyring

     [app]